 The power of questions to disrupt the status quo can never be underestimated.
 Nor can the richness that comes with understanding and including multiple worldviews in your awareness.
-Some powerful questions that can challenge the norm, invite inclusion and a diversity of voices in the conversation are: who wins? who loses? whose voice is missing?
+Some powerful questions that can challenge the norm, invite inclusion and a diversity of voices in the conversation are: who wins?
+Who loses?
+Whose voice is missing?

 2. Culture eats strategy for breakfast

-3. Become a learning organisation
+3. Become a learning organization

 4. The power of humility and openness

 Staying humble and open are vital traits as we move into uncertain and complex times.
 Staying open is about being willing to be vulnerable and not know, and it is in the space of not knowing that something new and novel can emerge.
 As Albert Einstein said, “We can’t solve problems by using the same kind of thinking we used when we created them”.